4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function-1.md

     if r.status_code == 200:
         return s

-Cookies are extracted using the 'browser-cookie' library (See Doc: 'Connectors (Module)').
+Cookies associated with the passed instance are extracted using the 'browser-cookie' library (See Doc: 'Connectors (Module)') from the user's Chrome Browser.
 A simple GET query is sent and if the response code is 200, stop and return the Session, otherwise, next.

 #### **_Chromedriver's Cookies_**